Search

 Stochastic Exploration of Real Varieties and Applications

-• David Kahle (Baylor University, Waco, USA)
+• David Kahle (Baylor University)

 • Guest